Settlement agreement after termination: pros and cons

 • Confidentiality agreements

-Difference between a termination agreement and a settlement agreement
+Difference between notice of termination, termination agreement, and settlement agreement

 Why a Settlement Agreement (Post-Termination)?